-- MST therapists are full-time staff with low caseloads of 4 to 6 families. - One supervisor per each team consisting of two to four full-time therapists. - One 50% supervisor to one MST team or one 100% supervisor to two teams. - MST supervisors carrying a partial MST caseload (one team) must be assigned to one to three cases depending on the experience of therapist.
+- MST therapists are full-time staff with low caseloads of 4 to 6 families. - One supervisor per each team consisting of two to four full-time therapists. - One 50% supervisor to one MST team or one 100% supervisor to two teams. - MST supervisors carrying a partial MST caseload (one team) must be assigned to one to two cases.

-CHAPTER 42:MULTI-SYSTEMIC THERAPYSECTION 42.5:STAFFING AND TRAINING
+CHAPTER 42: MULTI-SYSTEMIC THERAPY SECTION 42.6: STAFFING AND TRAINING PAGE(S) 5